supertypeai/sectors-kb/recipe/quick_start_in_python/01_list_all_subsectors.md

 ### Processing the data

-As you can see, the subsectors naming standard is not user-friendly, lets fix that too before doing the visualization, you just need to add two lines of code to make it more readable!
+As you can see, the subsector’s naming standard is not user-friendly, lets fix that too before doing the visualization, you just need to add two lines of code to make it more readable!

 ```python
 df["subsectors"] = df["subsectors"].str.replace("-"," ")